 The best view from The Twins hike in Hong Kong

 This is the best view when you hike the Twins in Hong Kong!
 The photo was taken at the viewing point.
-And as you can see, there is so much greenery in Hong Kong.
+And as you can see, Hong Kong has so much greenery.
 The landscape in Southern Hong Kong is quite unique!

 More aerial views of Southern Hong Kong

-Looking at the southeast direction, you can see Chung Hom Shan, which is the land on the righthand side of the inlet.
+Looking in the southeast, you can see Chung Hom Shan, the land on the righthand side of the inlet.
 The area has a park wrapped around the inlet and residential buildings closer inland.

 And when you look southwest, you can see the blue waters of Tai Tam Bay and Shek O Peninsula on the other side of the bay.
 If you like hiking as much as I do, check out Dragon’s Back, an excellent trail along the ridges of the Shek O Peninsula.